 Each variety of lettuce features a unique keeping quality; hence, different methods should be applied while its storing.
-Romaine and loose leaf-lettuces should be washed, and any excess water removed before storing inside the refrigerator.
-On the otherhand, Butterhead need not have to be washed before storing.
+Wash Romaine and loose-leaf lettuces and drain any excess water before storing in the refrigerator.
+On the other hand, Butterhead need not have to be cleaned before storing.

-Remove any outer discolored leaves.
-Then trim off their bitterly tips.
-Chop the remaining leaf to your desired size and discard the bottom stem/root portion.
+Remove any discolored outer leaves.
+Then trim off their bitter tips.
+Chop the remaining leaf to your desired size and discard the stem/root portion.

 |Cheeseburger with lettuce, tomato and onion.